AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 one less `A`.
 Our lookup prefix then becomes the `A` bytes _plus_ the known bytes.
 In this way we can recover the entire first block.
 The trick is that we always want to have exactly one unknown byte in the block and that we want to keep incorporating the bytes we recover into our next lookup table.
-Note that how we construct the lookup is adaptive and that we enclose the things in a loop, but that the core of the attack is not changed.
+Note that how we construct the lookup is adaptive and that we enclose things in a loop, but that the core of the attack is not changed.

 ```